Rational singularities for moment maps of totally negative quivers: Preliminaries

-While this definition might seem quite abstract, one can show the following lemma directly.
+If $X$ has rational singularities, then it is normal (hence reduced) and Cohen-Macaulay - see \cite[II.1.]{Elk78}.
+While the above definition might seem quite abstract, one can show directly that having rational singularities is a local property with respect to smooth morphisms.
 This is surely common knowledge for the experts, but we include a proof for the reader's convenience, as we could not find one in the literature.

-\begin{lem} Let $f:X\rightarrow Y$ be a smooth morphism between algebraic varieties.
+\begin{lem} Let $f:X\rightarrow Y$ be a smooth morphism between schemes of finite type.
 If $Y$ has rational singularities, then $X$ has rational singularities.
 The converse holds if $f$ is surjective.

 \end{lem}

 \begin{proof}